AyushMishra1603/PythonShortProjects/README.md

 # PythonShortProjects
-This repo has few small projects in python for beginners
+This repo has few small projects in python for beginners.